codewizz999/local-host-website/README.md

 # local-host-website
-How to build a master plan website with express ejs and nedb as dabase with user authentication when login in, out and redirects.
+Building website from scratch with login database using express ejs and nedb

+Tasks📋🛠
+1).
+File structure.✔
+2).
+Get and post pages.✔
+3).
+Views Login ejs register.ejs documents.
+4).
+Implementing a database for users.
+5).
+Hashing passwords.
+6).
+Users roles.